-People are always asking for a list of fundamentals they can use to start their own businesses.
-From your business type to your business model to your physical location, there are so many variables it’s not easy to come up with a list that will work “exactly so” for everybody.
+People often ask us for a list of steps they can use to start their own business.
+From business type to business model to physical location, there are so many variables!

 1. Conduct a personal evaluation